microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/examples/Remove-MgBetaApplicationTokenLifetimePolicyByRef.md

 Remove-MgBetaApplicationTokenLifetimePolicyByRef -ApplicationId $applicationId -TokenLifetimePolicyId $tokenLifetimePolicyId
 ```
-This example shows how to use the Remove-MgBetaBetaApplicationTokenLifetimePolicyByRef Cmdlet.
+This example shows how to use the Remove-MgBetaApplicationTokenLifetimePolicyByRef Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).